fbpx

 “They have no sting.
 Their bite is very, very lame,” Scheffrahn assured.
 “The real problem is the nuisance once they get into your property, in your house.
 Again, they come in massive numbers—overtake everything.”

-At the University of Florida researchers do have a few tips and tricks to keep homes safe from tawny ants this summer.
+At the University of Florida researchers do have a few ant pest control tips and tricks to keep homes safe from tawny ants this summer.
 They recommend keeping trash and recycle bins clean and stored away from your home, picking up yard debris, and following a routine yard maintenance schedule (mowing, trimming, etc.).

 Inside your home, there are additional measures you can take to prevent infestations, such as promptly cleaning up spills, ensuring dirty dishes and accumulated trash are removed, and storing food items in tightly sealed containers.
 If you have pets, experts recommend putting away their food bowls outside of mealtimes to further deter pests.